 Wainscoting and Coffered Ceiling Installation in Dining Room

 The dining room in this home was more decorative than most.
 It already featured crown molding and chair rail when we arrived.
 We were able to build from these existing trim pieces in order to complete the new carpentry additions.

 The carpenters began by measuring the room and creating a plan for the coffered ceiling and wainscoting panels.
 The carpenters designed the coffered ceiling so that each coffer is the same size.
 Similarly, the carpenters measure each wall section for the wainscoting panels.
 Each wall section is a different size, so the panels need to be created and spaced to look as even as possible throughout the dining room.
 The carpenter finalized the measurements and design.

 Next, the carpenters began cutting the trim pieces.
 They installed picture frame molding underneath the chair rail.
 The coffered ceiling was more complicated in order to properly “interlock” the molding sections.
+A thin border of decorative trim was also installed within each coffer.
 Afterward, the painters finished the project.
 They painted all the new molding a crisp white to match the trim throughout the home.

 Guests will be surely wowed by the wainscoting and coffered ceiling in this dining room!

 More Custom Ceiling Ideas from Your New Jersey Home Improvement Experts